pieter-v-n/pmx-cluster-tb/README.md

 ## Install CEPH (repeat this section for each Host in the Cluster)
 Using the Proxmox GUI from any host, go to: `Datacenter` -> `pveX` (X is 1, 2 or 3) -> `Ceph` and then click `Install Ceph`.
 Change the Repository from `Enterprise (Recommended)` into: `No Subscription` and select `reef (18.2)`.
 Then click `Start reef installation`.
 A CLI window is created.
 Follow the instructions provided.
 This will install Ceph.
 Click `Next`.
 On the Configuration page, provide the Public IP Network CIDR: `fc00::/64`.
 Provide the Cluster IP Network CIDR: `fc00::/64`.
 Click `Next` and `Finish`.
 ## Check CEPH configuration in Cluster
-Now it is important to check the common CEPH configuration file at `/etc/pve/ceph.conf`.
+Now it is important to check the common CEPH configuration file at `/etc/pve/ceph.conf`, especially for the Public and Cluster Networks.
 To make changes, you can edit this file from any host, because the directory `/etc/pve` is sync'd between all hosts in the cluster.
 ```
 [global]
          auth_client_required = cephx